datosh/datosh.github.io/content/post/k8s_home_lab_2025/index.md

 1. Everything defined as code.
 I want to be able to tear down and rebuild my cluster with a few commands, enabling us to try things without fear of breaking stuff.
 If we do, we just rebuild it.
-1. HTTPs everywhere, I want to have a valid certificate and a proper domain for every service I deploy, none of that self-signed crap.
+1. HTTPS everywhere, I want to have a valid certificate and a proper domain for every service I deploy, none of that self-signed crap.

 ## Non-Goals